 I doubted my ability to teach and was concerned that my health would interfere with a daily schedule.
 So many moms talk about their successes on their blogs or videos, but could that be us?

 I wanted our children to have more than my traditional education experience.
 We wanted our kids to find their interests and love learning, could I do that at home?

 Over a few weeks, I did a lot of soul-searching, researching, discussing experiences with other homeschool parents, and had a serious discussion with our oldest.

 Homeschool It Is!

 Homeschooling has been a change that we ALL have had to adjust to.
-Overall the experience has left all with no plans to return to traditional school anytime soon.
-The constant rush to be somewhere is almost nonexistent, the kid’s love for learning new things is astonishing, sleep is no longer always in need, and my patience levels are continually growing.
+But overall, our experience has left us with no plans to return to traditional school.
+The constant rush to be somewhere is almost nonexistent, the kids’ love for learning is astonishing, sleep is no longer an issue, and my patience levels are continually growing.